 Nestled along the southern Atlantic coasts of Santa Catarina and Rio Grande do Sul lie Brazil’s most expansive canyons.
 This seven day, six night ride takes place in a 28,000 hectare conservation area comprising of two parks, Aparados da Serra and Serra Geral.

-Riding guests will traverse along steep mountain ranges, through world-famous canyons and tip-toe on the Atlantic coastline.
-Throughout the itinerary guests will stay in traditional ranches with the pleasure of sampling typical southern Brazilian gaucho culture which includes savouring some of the regions famous culinary delights.
+Riding guests will travel along steep mountain ranges, through world-famous canyons and tiptoe along the Atlantic coastline.
+Throughout the itinerary guests will stay in traditional ranches with the pleasure of sampling typical southern Brazilian gaucho culture, which includes savouring some of the region’s famous culinary delights.

-- Pace:The pace can vary from a walk right through to a gallop.
+- Pace:The pace can vary from a walk right through to a gallop, depending on the terrain.

 - Seasons:All year round.

-- Time in Saddle:On average between 5 to 6 hours daily.
+- Time in Saddle:On average, 5 to 6 hours in the saddle per day.

 - Riding Ability:Suitable for intermediate to advanced riders.

 - Accommodation:Lodge accomodation shared between traditional family-owned Pousada and Fazenda.